jancorg/jancorg.github.io/source/_posts/2015-01-03-libcontainer-overview.markdown

 Libcontainer is now the default docker execution environment.
 It is driver (named native) and a library.

-Or in other words, it is a replacement (since version 0.9) for formerly LXC execution environment (that can be easily brought back using `-e` switch).
+In other words, it is a replacement (since version 0.9) for formerly LXC execution environment (that can be easily brought back using `-e` switch).

 This library is developed by docker.io, written in go and C/C++, in order to support a wider range of isolation technologies.
 It also can be used in python through python bindings.